phuocng/this-vs-that/posts/for-in-vs-for-of.md

     addressBook.set('Bar', '444-555-666');

     for (const [name, phone] of addressBook) {
-        console.log(name, ':', phone)
+        console.log(name, ':', phone);
     }

     // Foo: 111-222-333
     // Bar: 444-555-666
     ```

-## Good to know
+### Good to know

 By default, all properties of an array or object will appear in `for ... in`.
 However, this behavior is avoidable.
 Using `Object.defineProperty` can decide whether a property is enumerable or not.

 ```js